Session title: Embedding equality and diversityGetting to the heart of embedding equality and diversity

 What the delegates say

 Equality and Diversity is a half-day session.
-Typical uses in a staff development day include:
+This session would combine well with the following courses in a staff development day:

 To discuss your requirements in detail, please phone or drop us a line.